gentlegiantdev/UPPscape/README.md

 ## Optimizations
 UPPscape currently allows users to upload their own plant photos and data.
 In addition to this I would like to add a pull-down list of pre-existing plant images/data for at least a hundred common plants for users to choose from.
 No public houseplant API currently exists as far as I can tell (please message me if you know of one!) so I am in the process of creating one that will be open source and publicly available.

-Other planned optimizations include: - Ability to assign accounts to certain technicians- Ability to limit technicians to only view accounts they are assigned to - Setting geolocation data for each account and causing its page to appear when user approaches- Option to display all recent note changes to management-level users- Page showing current warehouse inventory- Page showing purchased inventory en route to warehouse
+- Other planned optimizations include:
+    - Ability to assign accounts to certain technicians
+    - Ability to limit technicians to only view accounts they are assigned to
+    - Setting geolocation data for each account and causing its page to appear when user approaches
+    - Option to display all recent note changes to management-level users
+    - Page showing current warehouse inventory
+    - Page showing purchased inventory en route to warehouse